Black Hole Ringdown Amplitudescopy: BH ringdown amplitudescopy

 The first row of Fig.~\ref{fig:330} corresponds to a standard ringdown analysis ($\gamma_{\rm inj}=0$).
-As expected, when the secondary mode is weakly excited (small $A_{R,330}$), the posterior is almost flat and tends to coincide with the uniform prior $\ell_{\rm GB/CS}\in[0,20]\,{\rm km}$.
-However, an upper bound at $\ell_{\rm GB}\approx18$km is still present, because the posterior distribution of $A_{R,330}$ peaks at values higher than the injection, leading to a non-negligible effect of the coupling.
+As expected, when the secondary mode is weakly excited (small $A_{R,330}$), the posterior is almost flat and tends to coincide with the uniform prior $\ell_{\rm GB}\in[0,16]\,{\rm km}$ and $\ell_{\rm CS}\in[0,20]\,{\rm km}$, respectively \footnote{We did not consider to higher values of $\ell_{\rm GB}$ due to stability issue of the simulations related to the frequency shifts reported in Ref.~\cite{Chung:2024vaf}.} .
+However, we find some interesting behaviors for both the theories.
+For GB, we find that the distribution in $\ell_{\rm GB}$ shifts near the upper bound of the prior for low $A_{330,R}$ values.
+We suspect that this behavior is given by a secondary peak in the final mass distribution (see Appendix~\ref{sec:corner_plots_ET}), which might be due to a poor convergence of the analysis when the 330 mode has a low amplitude.
+Indeed, since the beyond-GR effects depend on the combination $\zeta=\alpha^2/M^4$, a bias in the mass correlates with a bias in the coupling.
+However, this bias is not an actual problem, given the low value of the injected $A_{R,330}$ and the fact that the recovery is correct for more realistic values of $A_{R,330}$.
+For CS instead, an upper bound at $\ell_{\rm CS}\approx18$km is present, because the posterior distribution of $A_{R,330}$ peaks at values higher than the injection, leading to a non-negligible effect of the coupling.
 When the secondary-mode amplitude is large ($A_{R,330}=0.4$), the injected value of the coupling is well recovered in GB theory, whereas this is not the case for CS theory, since the CS corrections to the $(330)$ polar mode are smaller (see Fig.~\ref{fig:dCS_deviations}).
 As a reference, for non-precessing binaries, $A_{R_,330}\lesssim 0.5$ for all the mass-ratio and spin configurations~\cite{Forteza:2022tgq}.

 The second row of Fig.~\ref{fig:330} shows that the situation with $\gamma_{\rm inj}=1$ is very similar to the $\gamma_{\rm inj}=0$ case, again because the extra scalar mode is not sufficiently excited to impact the posterior of the coupling.
 Nevertheless, we see that the unbiased distribution corresponding to $\gamma=\gamma_{\rm inj}$ and the biased one corresponding to $\gamma=0$ start differing from each other, because in the latter case the recovery is done with the wrong model.